jasondavis/undo-redo/README.md

 ﻿undo-redo
 =========

-A undo-redo stack for JavaScript and all-purpose usage.
+A simple and powerful undo-redo stack for JavaScript and all-purpose usage.

 Features